Quantum optical levitation of a mirror: Frequency space solution to linearised equations of motion

 Because the matrix is symmetric, the general form of the covariance matrix is given by,

-where $\sigma_b$ and $\sigma_a$ are symmetric submatrices of the mirror and cavity respectively; their cross-correlations are given by $\sigma_\text{upper}$ \footnote{See Supplemental Material at [URL will be inserted by publisher] for explicit expressions of quadratures and covariance matrix elements.}.
+where $\sigma_b$ and $\sigma_a$ are symmetric submatrices of the mirror and cavity respectively; their cross-correlations are given by $\sigma_\text{upper}$, see the appendix for more information.
 For a given $\omega$ and steady state parameters, the submatrices $\sigma_a$ and $\sigma_b $ have off-diagonal terms.
 These off-diagonal terms indicate coupling between the symmetric and antisymmetric (cosine and sine) side-bands.
 While it is difficult to derive a closed-form expression, it can be shown that the two matrices can be independently diagonalised leading to two independent linear combinations of the symmetric and antisymmetric side-bands.